 I have pulled together here freely available resources on the implications of the decision in Cheshire West, including both official guidance and commentary.
 I will add to this for as long as it appears to be useful – any suggestions gratefully received.
 Remember that the most recent news will always be covered in the 39 Essex Chambers Mental Capacity Law Newsletters, and coverage of all relevant cases concerning deprivation of liberty can be found in our case-law database.

 Law Commission Mental Capacity and Deprivation of Liberty report

 The report and draft Bill, proposing amendments to the body of the MCA 2005 to strengthen the requirement to place the individual at the heart of the decision-making process and the replacement of DOLS by the Liberty Protection Safeguards, was published on 13 March 2017.
-A podcast of a briefing I have done on the report will be available shortly.
+A webcast of a briefing I have done on the report is available here.

 Department of Health consolidated Guidance on the obligations of local authorities following the decision in Cheshire West (22 October 2015).
 NOTE that the Court of Appeal held in R(LF) v HM Senior Coroner for Inner London EWCA Civ 31 that, in general, patients being provided with life-saving medical treatment in the intensive or acute setting are not to be considered to be deprived of their liberty, and this guidance should be read subject to that decision.

 Department of Health Guidance on reducing the use of restrictive practices inter alia in health care settings issued by Department of Health (April 2014)

 CQC briefing for providers in health and social care settings (updated late April 2014)